On Writing Process

 Medina is one of millions of people in the US who lack reliable broadband internet at home, either because they can’t afford it or because it simply isn’t available where they live.
 This digital divide has always left children and adults alike with fewer educational and economic opportunities.
 But with schools, libraries, and workplaces closed during the coronavirus pandemic, those without broadband are struggling to access schoolwork, job listings, unemployment benefit applications, and video chat services that others use to keep in touch with friends and family.
 For those on the wrong side of the digital divide, working from home isn’t an option.

-I think I actually started writing this piece with the fifth graf, however.
+I think I actually started writing that piece with the fifth graf, however.

 I’ve tried being more disciplined about my process.
-Donald M. Murray recommended in Writing to Deadline that you should start by writing a bunch of possible ledes before you proceeding to write other parts of the story.
+Donald M. Murray recommended in Writing to Deadline that you should start by writing a bunch of possible ledes before you start writing other parts of the story.
 That doesn’t work for me.
-When I have an idea for a lede right away, I can usually write an article more quickly and the whole piece will usually hang together better.
-But forestalling work on the rest of a piece until I have at least one idea for lede leads me to procrastinate on getting started and, ultimately, worse writing on my part.
+I mean, it’s nice when I have an idea for the lede when I start.
+I can usually write an article more quickly and the whole piece will usually hang together better if I start writing at the beginning.
+But forestalling work on the rest of a piece until I have an idea for the lede leads me to procrastinate on getting started and, ultimately, worse writing on my part.
 The lede is often the last thing I write.
-Getting the rest of the story out often helps me figure out what sort of a lede I need (for example, will a pithy sentence do or do I need an anecdote?).
+Getting the rest of the story down often helps me figure out what sort of a lede I need.
+For example, will a pithy sentence do or do I need an anecdote?

-This piece started as a tweet in response to tweet by New York Times tech reporter Kate Conger, though I’d actually been thinking about it before.
+This piece started as a tweet in response to tweet by New York Times tech reporter Kate Conger.
 But when I started working on it as a separate essay, the first thing I wrote was the second sentence: “I just start writing wherever I can,” which felt appropriate.